User guide

 lockTtl

-The time for which the task is locked, during which time it is not possible to activate the task.
-In order for cron to process and activate the scheduled task, a unique record must be written to Redis.
-If it does not receive it, the task will skip.
-This ensures that two or more crons do not try to activate the same task at the same time.
-Locks are not explicitly unlocked, but their flatness is allowed to expire.
+The duration for which a task is locked — during this period, the task cannot be activated.
+For the cron to process and activate a scheduled task, it must successfully write a unique record to Redis.
+If it fails to acquire the lock, the task is skipped.
+This ensures that two or more crons do not attempt to activate the same task simultaneously.
+Locks are not explicitly released — they are left to expire naturally.
 The default value is 30 minutes (1800000 ms).
-Such a task can therefore only be activated after the given deadline.
+A locked task can therefore only be activated again after this period has elapsed.

 Updated